it-gro/hugo-theme-w3css-basic/README.md

 It is for:
 * Landing pages
 * Blogs
-* Pages (no blog) in a directory structure with simple navigation
+* Pages (no blog) in a directory structure with simple navigation (Top/Up/Down & Pages on this level)

 It includes resources from:
 * https://www.w3schools.com/w3css/